e2dubba/theologicopoltical/paper/IndexingTheoPoli.md

 ## What is Political Theology?

+Part of what makes political theology an interesting test case is how variable it can be as a field of study.
+Political theology often describes a number of quite various subfields and methodological approaches.
+We will begin with a short discussion of some of the primary uses of the term.

+Intersectionality or Interdisciplinarity

+Political theology tends to include some sense of interesectionality or intedisciplinarity, which we see signaled in its name as dealing with “theology” and “politics” Cavanaugh and Scott offer this definition in the introduction to the Blackwell Handbook to Political Theology:

-“Theology is broadly understood as discourse about God, and human persons as they relate to God.
-The political is broadly understood as the use of structural power to organize a society or community of people… Political theology is, then, the analysis and criticism of political arrangements (including cultural-psychological, social and economic aspects) from the perspective of differing interpretations of God’s ways with the world."[@scott_blackwell_2013,1]
+Theology is broadly understood as discourse about God, and human persons as they relate to God.
+The political is broadly understood as the use of structural power to organize a society or community of people… Political theology is, then, the analysis and criticism of political arrangements (including cultural-psychological, social and economic aspects) from the perspective of differing interpretations of God’s ways with the world.1

+Another commonly quoted definition, from Jan Assmann, also highlights the dual aspect of the field:

-“ever-changing relationships between political community and religious order, in short, between authority and salvation."[@vries_political_2009,25 This quote is modified, but originally found in Jan Assmann _Herrshaft und Heil_ (Carl Hanser Verlag: Múnchen 2000), 15]
+“ever-changing relationships between political community and religious order, in short, between authority and salvation.”

 ## LCSH Authorities